 - other forms of significant hardship

 You must submit your exception request in writing to the test centre no later than on the first working day after your scheduled test date.
 Supporting evidence must be submitted within a maximum of five working days after your scheduled test date.
 Requests without supporting evidence cannot be considered.
-Your test centre will respond to you within seven working days.
+Your test centre will respond to you via email within seven working days.

 If your test centre does not approve your exception request, then the standard transfer and refund policies, detailed above, will apply.